-It’s about Chitoge Kirisaki, and Raku Ichijou.
-Both have a family background of gangsters and criminals,and both their families are actually rivals.
+It’s about Chitoge Kirisaki and Raku Ichijou.
+Both have a family background of gangsters and criminals, and both their families are rivals.

 To come to a truce, Ichijou and Chitoge are forced to be in a relationship with each other.
 It’s a fake relationship.
 Nisekoi translates to “fake love”.

-There’s a third character in the picture: Kosaki Onodera, who’s liked Ichijou for years but is too shy and introverted to say it.
+A third character in the picture is Kosaki Onodera, who’s liked Ichijou for years but is too shy and introverted to say it.